sanguino/todo-app/presentation/slides.md

       targetPort: 1234
 ```

 > you could expose any service using nodeport directly (> 30000).
-This is useful for admins like this or one service alone.
+This is useful for admins like mongo admin, but not recomended to expose an api.
 ---

 #### Deployments, liveness and readiness probes